YannickKae/Financial-Market-Regime-Classification/README.md

   <i>Cross-Asset Value vs. Momentum</i>
 </p>

 Following the financial crisis, quantitative value strategies have experienced a decade of relative underperformance, making it challenging to maintain commitment to them.
-This repository aims to identify correponding regimes and implement tactical allocation changes by evaluating the performance of four supervised methods for binary (Value vs. Momentum) regime classification.
+This repository aimed to identify correponding regimes and implement tactical allocation changes based on four supervised methods for binary (Value vs. Momentum) regime classification.
-Due to the results of [Fernández-Delgado et al. (2014)](https://jmlr.org/papers/v15/delgado14a.html), we focus in the following methods:
+Due to the results of [Fernández-Delgado et al. (2014)](https://jmlr.org/papers/v15/delgado14a.html), we focused on the following methods:

 - Logistic Regression (base line model)
 - Random Forest